Akira Takeuchi (fashion designer)

-Akira Takeuchi is a Japanese fashion designer.
-Along with Tayuka Nakanishi, he is the founder and main designer of the Theatre Products fashion brand, which is popular in the Harajuku and Shibuya areas of Tokyo, known as centers of youth fashion.
+Akira Takeuchi (竹内 彰; born 1977, Nagasaki Prefecture) is a Japanese fashion designer.
+Along with Tayuka Nakanishi, he is the main designer of the Theatre Products fashion brand, which is popular in the Harajuku and Shibuya areas of Tokyo, known as centers of youth fashion.

+Takeuchi graduated from ESMOD Tokyo.
+After graduation he worked at Sanei International, where he worked on projects such as Vivienne Tam.